Summary of key points

 So, whichever protein you choose, Chipotle has something to satisfy your cravings.

-Get ready for a mouthwatering journey.
+Get ready for a tempting journey.

-In conclusion, Carnitas and Steak Chipotle are both delicious meats that can make for a fantastic dining experience.
+Carnitas and Steak Chipotle are both delicious meats that can make for a fantastic dining experience.

 If you're looking for something with more of a smoky flavor, or boastful texture, then steak chipotle would be the better option.

-On the other hand, if you prefer a meatier flavor profile or pulled pork-like texture, then carnitas would be the ideal choice.
+On the other hand, if you prefer a meatier flavor or pulled pork-like texture, then carnitas would be the ideal choice.

 With its balance of flavors, richness in meats and bold spices, these two dishes truly offer an amazing dining opportunity.